 Lack of Financial Bias Notice: We have no financial ties to SAP or any other entity mentioned in this article.

 Sales Forecast Bias

-In this article that I wrote several months ago titled A Frank Analysis of Sales Forecast Bias, I discuss the relatively uncovered and the intractable problem that belies sales forecast, and that is intentionally biased sales forecasts.
+In this article that I wrote several months ago, titled A Frank Analysis of Sales Forecast Bias, I discuss the relatively uncovered and the intractable problem that belies sales forecast.
+That is intentionally biased sales forecasts.